webarch-coop/ansible-role-ansible/README.md

 This role contains an Ansible role for installing Ansible Galaxy collections via `pip3`, see the [defaults/main.yml](defaults/main.yml) file for the versions that are installed.

-It can also optionally install Ansible, however this isn't done by default and it is being tested and developed using [the Debian Bookworm version of Ansible](https://packages.debian.org/bookworm/ansible-core).
+It can also optionally install [a version Ansible](https://pypi.org/project/ansible-core/#history) using `pip3`, however this isn't done by default as this role is being tested and developed using [the Debian Bookworm version of Ansible](https://packages.debian.org/bookworm/ansible-core).

 ## TODO